johnphilips3/amazon-sagemaker-generative-ai-finetune-deploy/01_fine-tune_llm/README.md

 	<img src="../images/module_01/jupyterlab_home.png" alt="JupyterLab home" width="700px" />

+> [!NOTE]
+> Remainder of this section will need to be changed base on new notebook
+>
 ## Clone the GitHub repository

 1. From the **File** menu, choose **New >> Terminal**